toregua/ord-luckycoin/README.md

-# Shibes
+# Luckycoin Ord

-ℹ️ This is a fork/based on [toregua/ord-luckycoin](https://github.com/toregua/ord-luckycoin)
+ℹ️ This is a fork/based on [verydogelabs/wonky-ord-dogecoin](https://github.com/verydogelabs/wonky-ord-dogecoin)

-## Key differences

-‼️ DISCLAIMER: OUR CODE MAY STILL HAVE BUGS️

-We included the real wonky block rewards from block 0 until block 144,999.
-We invite you to critically review our code in `src/epoch.rs`.
-We are convinced that luckynals should use actual block rewards instead of a simplified version.

 ## API documentation
 You can find the API documentation [here](openapi.yaml).